 How a financial advisor helps: helps you define goals, calculate your retirement number, create an integrated plan across accounts, and schedule regular reviews to keep progress steady.

-When Should You Start Retirement Financial Planning in El Paso, TX?
+The Best Time to Begin Retirement Financial Planning in El Paso, TX

 Waiting until 40 and contributing $10,000 annually would leave you with roughly $686,000 at 65.